Port-tf/api_yamdb/README.md

 - Vadim Volkovsky - @VadimVolkovsky (developer)

 ### Description:
-YaMDb project colletct user's reviews on films, music, books, and allows to discuss it in comments.
+YaMDb project colletct user's reviews on films, music, books.

+Users can post reviews on title, rate it (from 1 to 10) and discusss it in comments.

+Current averrage rating is automatically calucatulating in each title

 Lists of categories and genres are definated by admin, but it could be increased in a future